MetOffice/Vernier/README.md

 To build only the Doxygen docs use `make doxygen-docs`.
 On installation the HTML pages are copied to `<installation_root>/share/docs`.

+The user guide can be built using `make sphinxdocs`.

 #### Unit Test Coverage